Transactional Email

 Think of why you're sending the email in the first place.
 Overall, transactional emails are sent as a result of:

-• An order (confirmations / receipts / shipments);
+• An order (confirmations/receipts/shipments);

-• A request (i.e. password resets / 2FA / activation codes);
+• A request (i.e. password resets/2FA/activation codes);

-• (Behavioral) events (shipment updates / out of stock / reviews);
+• (Behavioral) events (shipment updates/out-of-stock/reviews);

 • Periodically generated reports (i.e. account summaries);